Motteo1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 7. Function that checks for lowercase character
 8. Function that prints a string in uppercase  followed by a new line
 9. Function that prints the last digit of a number
+10. function that computes a to the power of b and returns the value